oil on lace on canvas 2018

 Studio: Colliery School Yard, Sunderland 2018

 See link to Work in progress since 2016 Present; https://photos.google.com/share/AF1QipMU9bRXzBRMgVCaVNR38WUqg5rAvyRvzrs_1KXrRVIqVBGGqDfv7svvumFMe2ev9A?key=bDlXNGhCb3BFR3N6RlNDeWZVRTNIc2x5V0pFZllB

-When he left the Royal College and was traveling in Africa, Derek’s life was put in jeopardy by a bacterial infection.
+When he left the Royal College and was travelling in Africa, Derek’s life was put in jeopardy by a bacterial infection.
 The trauma of that experience has been a mainspring of his work over several decades, and it found a ready response from the university scientists.
 The resulting link of intense lab work, scientific interaction and processing, and computer imaging with the organic nature of Derek’s art practice presents a remarkable opportunity for the creation of new and exciting artwork, and the engagement of university personnel, schools, and communities”.

 Special mention to chief collaborators at the CBCB; Professor Jeff Errington FRS, Professor Colin Harwood, and Dr Richard Daniel

 Hill’s Presentation to CBCB (PDF: 8MB).